What if I ignore it?

 Then you’re probably going to be in trouble!

-From 1 October 2012, every employer, no matter what their size, is legally expected to comply fully with the new legislation, enrolling workers into a workplace pension scheme as prescribed and making regular contributions should they be required to do so.
+The Act gave statutory objectives to The Pensions Regulator, the UK’s regulator of work-based pension schemes, making them responsible for enforcing auto enrolment compliance.
+From its roll out on 1 October 2012, every employer, no matter what their size, is legally expected to comply fully with the new legislation, enrolling workers into a workplace pension scheme as prescribed, and making regular contributions should they be required to do so.

-Every employer has a staging date, the date by which they are expected to have complied with the new legislation.
-To ensure that you’ve done so, you have to submit a declaration of compliance to The Pensions Regulator within five months of your staging date, setting out what you’ve done and confirming that you’ve met your legal obligations.
-Not doing so could be expensive…
+Every employer has a duties start date, the date by which they are expected to have complied with the new legislation, and there’s a series of ongoing ‘actions’ that are based on this date.
+To prove that you’ve met your legal duties, you have to submit a declaration of compliance to The Pensions Regulator after your duties start date, a declaration that is then repeated every three years.

 How can One Financial Solutions help you?